COGS18/COGS18.github.io/_build/html/_sources/assets/intro/syllabus.md

 ### Lecture

 Students are encouraged to attend lecture live; however, **in-person attendance is not required, *except* on exam days**.
-All lectures will be recorded/podcast.
+All lectures will be podcast.
 However, during lecture, students will be given time to complete small coding challenges on their own, and will have the opportunity to see their classmates' thoughts during lecture.

-To incentivize attendance, we will use the ClassQuestion app for in-class Q&A. Students will receive a small amount of extra credit for *each* lecture attended, up to 5% extra credit (for those who attend every lecture) on their final project/exam (_not_ the final course grade).
+To incentivize attendance, we will use iclicker for in-class Q&A (using either a physical iclicker or a remote).
+Students will receive a small amount of extra credit for *each* lecture attended, up to 5% extra credit (for those who attend every lecture) on their final project/exam (_not_ the final course grade).
 To earn credit in a given day, students must respond to at least 50% of the questions asked on that day (correctness does not matter).
+Students are free to attend either lecture time *except on Exam days*.
+Note that students must create an iclicker Student account using your ucsd.edu email.
+See instructions [here](https://mhe.my.site.com/iclicker/s/article/How-to-Register-a-Remote-in-the-iClicker-Student-App).

+### Pre- and Post-Surveys (4\%)

 ### Coding Labs (16\%)

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
-Across the quarter there will be 9 different coding labs (2\% each; lowest coding lab score dropped).
+Across the quarter there will be 8 different coding labs (2\% each; lowest coding lab score dropped).
 Coding labs are _graded for concerted effort_ (not correctness).
 To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at 11:59 pm each week.
 There are no late submissions for coding labs.

 Note: You should be signed up for the Coding Lab for which you can attend.
 However, if you are unable to attend the Coding Lab for which you are signed up, you are free to attend the other Coding Lab in a given week.
 Note that this policy could change if too many people are attending one Coding Lab each week.
 We intentionally have Coding Lab capped at 35 so that students can get help from their TAs and IAs during this time.

-### Assignments (40\%)
+### Assignments (30\%)

-There will be five assignments, each worth 8\% of your final grade.
+There will be five assignments, each worth 6\% of your final grade.
 Assignments will be hands-on coding assignments.
 Assignments are to be completed individually and submitted on datahub.
 You will typically have about 1 week after release to complete each assignment.
 Assignments will be due at 11:59 PM on the assigned date.

 Late assignments will be accepted at 75\% credit for 72 hours (3 days) after the assignment's due date.
 Once the late deadline passes, assignments will be graded, feedback will be made available on datahub, and assignments will no longer be able to be submitted for credit.

 You are personally responsible for understanding everything you turn in.
 While you may ask one another about assignments, you may not copy directly from a classmate.
 And, you may not post full assignments nor any part of any assignment on the Internet (i.e. Chegg, Discord, Piazza, or related site).
 Evidence of cheating on an assignment will result (at minimum) in loss of a full letter grade in the course.

-### Midterms (25\%)
+### Midterms (30\%)

 There will be two (2) midterms.
-Each midterm will have two parts: 1) a conceptual, in-person portion taken on the day of the exam in class and 2) a technical, take-home portion, released after the exam and due that Friday (see [Course Schedule](https://cogs18.github.io/assets/intro/syllabus.html#course-schedule)).
+Each midterm will have two parts: 1) a conceptual, in-person portion taken on the day of the exam in class and 2) a shorter, technical, take-home portion, released at 4PM on the day of the in-class exam and due that night (see [Course Schedule](https://cogs18.github.io/assets/intro/syllabus.html#course-schedule)).
 The in-class portion will be closed-notes.
-The take-home portion will be open-notes and open-Google.
+The take-home portion will be open-notes and open-Internet.
 All parts will be completed individually.
-Students will not be permitted to discuss the questions on the exam with anyone.
+Students will not be permitted to discuss the questions on the exam with anyone until both parts are submitted.

+Students *must* attend the lecture time for which they are enrolled on webreg on exam days.

+Note that we will scan your exams into Gradescope and grade within Gradescope, so while you won't have to do anything in Gradescope to complete your exam, this is where you will see your feedback.

 As former students know, I take academic integrity seriously, but I also trust most students to do the right thing.
 I would rather spend more time teaching and less time ensuring that there is no way for students to cheat because let's be honest...there's _always_ a way to cheat.
 I trust and am confident that the vast majority of students care about their education enough to take this seriously and am unwilling to spend all my energy focused on those students who do not.
 That said, students should anticipate that if they are caught cheating on an exam, they will fail the class. ::steps off soapbox::

-### Final Project OR Exam (19\%)
+### Final Project OR Exam (20\%)

-Students will choose whether they complete the final project OR the final exam, worth 19\% of your final grade Students get to choose which option is best for them but may only submit one _and_ there are three limitations of choosing the final exam 1) There is no opportunity for extra credit on the final exam, 2) you cannot get help from anyone else while taking the final exam, and 3) the highest grade you can get if you choose the exam is an A. (To earn an A+, you must do the final project.)
+Students will choose whether they complete the final project OR the final exam, worth 20\% of your final grade Students get to choose which option is best for them but may only submit one _and_ there are three limitations of choosing the final exam 1) There is no opportunity for additional extra credit on the final exam, 2) you cannot get help from anyone else while taking the final exam, and 3) the highest grade you can get if you choose the exam is an A. (To earn an A+, you must do the final project.)

 **Final Project**
 You will learn more from the final project than you will from the final exam, but the project is more time-consuming and involved.
 We will discuss the details elsewhere; however, briefly, you will either (1) expand upon one of the class assignments adding original elements or (2) write original code for a project topic of your choosing.
 The goal of this project is to demonstrate that you can write good, well-documented code that solves the problem you've set out to solve.